KNODE-MPC: A Knowledge-based Data-driven Predictive Control Framework for Aerial Robots: Experiments and Results

 \textit{Physical Experiments}: We use the open-source Crazyflie 2.1 quadrotor \cite{Bitcraze} as the experimental platform.
 An image of a Crazyflie is shown in Fig. \ref{fig:crazyflie}.
-The Crazyflie, together with motion trackers, weighs 32 g and has a size of 9 cm$^2$.
+The Crazyflie, together with motion trackers, weighs 32g and has a size of 9 cm$^2$.
 The software architecture is developed using the CrazyROS wrapper \cite{crazyflieROS}.
-A laptop running on Intel i7 CPU acts as the base station and communication with the Crazyflie is done via the Crazyradio PA at a rate of 250 Hz.
-To obtain pose information of the quadrotor, we use a Vicon motion capture system which communicates with the base station via a Vicon bridge and publishes at an approximate rate of 88 Hz.
-Linear velocities are estimated from the positions obtained from the Vicon, while angular velocities are measured from the gyroscope sensors on-board the quadrotor.
+A laptop running on Intel i7 CPU acts as the base station and communication with the Crazyflie is done via the Crazyradio PA at \previous{\fakest{a rate of 250Hz}}an average rate of 500 Hz.
+To obtain pose information of the quadrotor, we use a Vicon motion capture system which communicates with the base station via a Vicon bridge and publishes at an approximate rate of \previous{\fakest{88}}98Hz.
+Linear velocities are estimated from the positions obtained from the Vicon, while accelerations and angular velocities are measured from the accelerometers and gyroscope sensors on-board the quadrotor.
 This experimental setup is depicted in Fig. \ref{fig:crazyflie}.

-To train and validate the KNODE model, data is collected by flying the Crazyflie with the nominal MPC framework along circular trajectories of radii 0.5 and 1m, each for a duration of 76 seconds and 40000 data points.
-We preprocess the velocity data using a fifth order Butterworth low pass filter before training.
-Similar to the simulation setup, both the nominal and KNODE-MPC frameworks are implemented in CasADi and run on the base station.
-The KNODE in physical experiments uses a one-layer neural network with 32 hidden units and the hyperbolic tangent activation function.
+To train and validate the KNODE \previous{\fakest{model}}and GP models, data is collected by flying the Crazyflie with the nominal MPC framework along circular trajectories of radii 0.5 and 1m at a speed of 0.5m/s, each for a duration of \previous{\fakest{76 seconds and 40000 data points.
+We preprocess the}}approximately 76 seconds and 39990 data points.
+We pre-process the linear velocity data using a fifth order Butterworth low pass filter before training.
+Similar to the simulation setup, the nominal, KNODE-MPC and GP-MPC frameworks are implemented in CasADi and run on the base station.
+The KNODE model in physical experiments uses a one-layer neural network with 32 hidden units and the hyperbolic tangent activation function.
+The GP model in physical experiments uses the same kernel as the one in simulations and it uses eighty equally sampled data points for training.
 The frameworks generate three-dimensional acceleration commands and run on top of a geometric controller \cite{mellinger2011}, as well as attitude and thrust controllers within the Crazyflie firmware.
-For each of the two frameworks, we conduct five test runs along circular trajectories of radii 0.5m and 1.25m to evaluate closed-loop trajectory tracking performance.
+For each of the \previous{\fakest{two}}three frameworks, we conduct \previous{\fakest{five test runs along circular trajectories of radii 0.5m and 1.25m}}test runs along circular trajectories of three different radii at a speed of 0.5m/s to evaluate closed-loop trajectory tracking performance.
+We further evaluate velocity generalization performance of the frameworks by conducting tests at a speed different from that in the training data.
+We refer the reader to the video in the supplemental materials for a better understanding of the physical experiments.